Anyone who needs help paying for their veterinary bills should contact:

 My neighbors brought me a sickly kitten two weeks ago who I nursed back to life but it still has a bad upper respiratory problem.
 It has now spread to my other babies.

 Does anyone know where or how I can get help with veterinarian bills?
 I'm living on Social Security.
 My kitty has an eye infection, and I can't afford to take her to the vet.
+Thanks so much for any help or suggestions.

 Add your voice to the conversation.
 Click here to post feedback.